mrsp/gem2/README.md

 GEM2 can be used for real-time gait phase estimation.
 The latter functionality facilitates 3D-base/CoM estimation with the State Estimation for RObot Walking (SEROW) framework (https://github.com/mrsp/serow).

-Papers:
-* Gait-Phase Estimation for Humanoid Robots (Intl.
-Conf. on Robotics and Automation (ICRA), 2021 - under review)

 ## GEM2 State Publisher (https://github.com/mrsp/gem2_state_publisher)
 A ROS - C/C++ package for gathering  all necessary data for GEM2 in real-time.